galbrame/roboberryPi/README.md

 but I made certain adaptations along the way, such as compiling the multiple movement control scripts into just two scripts that accept arguments.

-A note about pulse width modulation (PWM): this is a technique to control the power being supplied by averaging the value of the input voltage through a series of ON-OFF pulses.
+A note about pulse width modulation (PWM): this is a technique to control a component's power supply by averaging the value of the input voltage through a series of ON-OFF pulses.
 The average voltage is proportional to the width of the pulses, as seen below.
 Basically, the wider the pulses, the more power supplied to the motor, the faster it spins.

 ![pwm examples](assets/images/pwm.png)